This is a step-by-step guide from complete beginners who want to challenge themselves to speaking fluently within 1 year.

 [Article] Speak Japanese as a Beginner – Tips and tricks for starting to speak Japanese.

-[Speaking] iTalki.com – Sign up to iTalki (it’s free!) and find a speaking partner.
-Arrange a time to skype AT THE END OF THE WEEK!
+[Speaking] iTalki.com – Sign up to iTalki and find a teacher.
+Arrange a test lesson via skype AT THE END OF THE WEEK!

 One month down and you should know about 300 vocabulary (from the kana courses and first week), as well as some very, very basic sentence structures.